 Please use the copy machine in the main office but use it sparingly as the machine is costly to run.
-Personal copies are 10 cents per copy.

 PHONE USE

 Office phone lines are needed to conduct school business.
 We request that you keep personal calls to a minimum.
 However, should you need to use the phone, use those in the office, or a cell phone, not phones that are the property of the church.
 Conversations should NOT take place in front of the children, nor should teachers leave their class unattended.
 If it is necessary to leave the room, notify the office so that appropriate coverage can be arranged.